anandrei90/Chess-piece-recognition/README.md

 # Chess-piece-recognition

 Project to get familiarised with the Azure ecosystem

+# quick test